The Local Lemma is asymptotically tight for SAT: More About the Class MU(1) and the Neighborhood Conjecture

-\section{On the size of unsatisfiable formulas}
+\subsection{On the size of unsatisfiable formulas}

-By the {\em size} of a tree we mean the number of its leaves and by the {\em size} of a CNF formula we mean the number of its clauses.
-With this notation the size of a $(k,d)$-tree and the size of the corresponding $(k,d)$-CNF in MU(1) are the same.
+By the {\em size} of a rooted tree we mean the number of its leaves and by the {\em size} of a CNF formula we mean the number of its clauses.
+With this notation the size of a containment-minimal $(k,d)$-tree $T$ and the size of the corresponding $(k,d)$-CNF $F_k(T)$ in MU(1) are the same.

-When proving Theorem~\ref{mainupper} we constructed $(k,d)$-trees for $d\approx\frac{2^{k+1}}{ek}$.
-Their size and therefore the size of the corresponding $(k,d)$-CNF in MU(1) is at most $2^h$, where if $h$ is the {\em depth} of the tree: the largest root-leaf distance.
-In fact, the size of the trees we constructed are very close to this upper bound.
-Therefore it makes sense to take a closer look at the depth.
+When proving the upper bound of Theorem ~\ref{main} we constructed $(k,d)$-trees for $d\approx\frac{2^{k+1}}{ek}$.
+Their size and therefore the size of the corresponding $(k,d)$-CNF in MU(1) is at most $2^h$, where $h$ is the height of the tree.
+In fact, the sizes of the trees we constructed are very close to this upper bound.
+Therefore it makes sense to take a closer look at the height.

-Let us associate with a vertex $v$ of a $(k,d)$-tree the $(k,d)$-vector $(x_0,\ldots,x_k)$, where $x_j$ is the number of leaves in distance $j$ from $v$ among the descendants of $v$.
-A minimal $(k,d)$-tree has no two vertices along the same branch with identical vectors, so the depth of a minimal $(k,d)$-tree is limited by the number of $(k,d)$-vectors, less than $(d+1)^{k+1}$.
-For $d=f(k)+1$ this is $2^{\Theta(k^2)}$.
-The same bound for minimal $(k,d)$-CNF formulas in MU(1) is implicit in \cite{HSCompMU}.
-There is numerical evidence that the size of the minimal $(k,f(k)+1)$-tree and the minimal $(k,d)$-CNF in MU(1) might indeed be doubly exponential in $k$ (consider the size of the minimal $(7,18)$-tree and the minimal $(7,18)$-CNF in MU(1) mentioned below).
+Recall that we associated with a vertex $v$ of a $(k,d)$-tree the vector $(x_0,\ldots,x_k)$, where $x_j$ is the number of leaf-descendants of $v$ of distance $j$ from $v$.
+If a $(k,d)$-tree has minimal size it has no two vertices along the same branch with identical vectors.
+In fact, this statement is also true even if one forgets about the last entry in the vector.
+So the minimal height of a $(k,d)$-tree is limited by the number of vectors in $\N^k$ with $L_1$ norm at most $d$, which is ${d+k\choose k}\le d^k$.
+For $d=\f(k)$ this is $2^{O(k^2)}$.
+For the minimal size of a $(k,d)$-tree this implies a $2^{2^{O(k^2)}}$ bound that applies whenever such a tree exists.
+The same bound for minimal size $(k,d)$-CNF formulas in MU(1) is implicit in \cite{HSCompMU}.
+There is numerical evidence that the sizes of the minimal $(k,\f(k))$-tree and the minimal $(k,f_1(k)+1)$-CNF in MU(1) might indeed be doubly exponential in $k$ (consider the size of the minimal $(7,18)$-tree and the minimal $(7,18)$-CNF in MU(1) mentioned below).

-A closer analysis of the proof of Theorem~\ref{mainupper} shows that the depth of the $(k,d)$-tree constructed in it is at most $kd$.
+A closer analysis of the proof of the upper bound in Theorem~\ref{kd-trees} shows that the height of the $(k,d)$-tree constructed there is at most $d\log k$.
 While this is better than the general upper bound above it still allows for trees with sizes that are doubly exponential in $k$.